-The City uses a per pay period based accrual system.
 Employees may accumulate no more than eighty (80) hours for non-suppression assignments or one hundred forty-four (144) hours for suppression assignments, as the case may be, of vacation in addition to the employee's regular, annual vacation accrual entitlement, at any one time.
-In the event this maximum accumulation level is reached, the employee will temporarily stop accruing vacation until he/she uses vacation time and their accumulation level is again below the maximum level.
+In the event this maximum accumulation level is reached, the employee will temporarily stop accruing vacation until they use vacation time and their accumulation level is again below the maximum level.

 An employee may submit in writing a request to accumulate vacation in excess of the maximum set forth above.
-Such excess accumulation may be approved, at the sole discretion of the City Manager, on a case by case basis.
+Such excess accumulation may be approved, at the sole discretion of the City Manager, on a case by case basis, based on consideration including but not limited to denial of requested vacation due to staffing concerns.

 Except as so limited, earned vacation not used may be accrued and carried over from year to year without limitation.